c1swtb/COIT11223-eportfolio/eportfolio-1-artificial-intelligence.md

 ### Summary

 The video explains artificial intelligence as combining computer science, large sets of data and problem solving.
 It introduces three classifications of AI: Artificial Narrow Intelligence, Artificial General Intelligence and Artificial Super Intelligence.
-These classifications show different levels of capability, from systems designed for specific tasks to the theoretical possibility of AI exceeding human intelligence.
+These classifications show different levels of capability, from systems designed for specific tasks to the theoretical possibility of AI exceeding human intelligence  (Learn  Bright 2024).

 ### Justification and reflection